 - Provide crisis, individual and group interventions as appropriate.

-- Provide counseling services to students in both general and special education programs, using individual, group and classroom methodologies, along with consult services to faculty, co-team members, parents, and other appropriate parties regarding socio-cultural and emotional factors impacting the student’s learning experiences
+- Consultation services to faculty, co-team members, parents and other appropriate parties regarding the socio-cultural and emotional factors impacting on the student’s learning experiences

-- Support the professional development of colleagues through referrals, collaboration with outside services, and linking services and intervention strategies to the classroom to enhance the student’s overall educational development
+- Linkage of services and intervention strategies to the classroom to enhance the child’s overall educational development

 Applicants must have been awarded from an accredited college or university a master’s degree in social work.
 Applicants must also hold a valid Type 73 State of Illinois School Service Personnel Certificate with an Endorsement School Social Work.
 (Note: Certificate(s) must show a current registration date.)